-Ed Mason of 630-CHED Radio in Edmonton, Alberta, suffered a heart attack at his home in nearby Sherwood Park.
-He was rushed by ambulance to the Royal Alexandra Hospital in Edmonton’s downtown core, then transferred to the intensive care unit at the Grey Nuns Community Hospital on the south side.
+Ed Mason of 630-CHED suffered a heart attack at his home in nearby Sherwood Park.
+He was rushed by ambulance to the Royal Alexandra Hospital, then transferred to the intensive care unit at the Grey Nuns Community Hospital.

-It was Ed Mason who, in 1979, got a phone call through to the besieged U.S. Embassy in Tehran, Iran, where Embassy staff were being hostage.
+Mason is one of the longest serving police reporters.
+Anywhere.
+For more than four decades, his scoops from confidential law enforcement insiders have been the envy of many journalists.
+It was Ed Mason who, in 1979, managed to get a phone call through to the besieged U.S. Embassy in Tehran, Iran where staff were being held hostage.
 The exclusive interview went world-wide.
 Now, that’s a scoop.

-According to Mason, he felt a burning sensation in his chest, broke into a cold sweat and made his way to his bedroom … all the while wondering what the hell was going on.
-His daughter, a nurse, knew something was seriously wrong.
+Back to the heart attack.
+According to Mason, he felt a burning sensation in his chest, broke into a cold sweat, made his way to his bedroom … all the while wondering what the hell was going on.
+A call went out to his daughter, a nurse, and immediately she knew that something was seriously wrong.
 She rushed home.
-Dad was in the back of an ambulance in no time.

-When Mason arrived at the hospital, doctors discovered more timebombs: a second artery was 90-percent blocked and a third 80 percent clogged.
+When Mason arrived at the emergency department, doctors discovered more time bombs: a second artery was 90-percent blocked and a third, 80 percent clogged.
 Those are not good numbers.